 Research in Frostpunk is what enables you to survive the storm and efficiently researching technology is a must for survival.
 Some branches can even be safely ignored in order to speed up gains in other areas.

 To efficiently research in Frostpunk you need to get the necessities out of the way first.
 Once at least one Workshop is built the best item to start research on is the Beacon.
-You should be able to build and staff two Workshops at the very beginning of the game, which gives you a research speed of 130%, which is what my recommendation is.
+You should be able to build and staff two Workshops at the very beginning of the game.

 Researching the Beacon takes 7 Hours at 100% research rate but having the second Workshop means it will be finished in just under 5 hours.
 The best reason for this to be the first item to research is twofold, more people, including Engineers, and more resources that can be gathered and brought home by the Scout Teams, including Steam Cores.